Events

 Community & meetups

 Several cafés host regular language exchanges, book clubs, and freelancer meetups.
-Check community events for what's on.
+Check community events for what's on this month.
+Many remote-work events happen at the coworking spaces above.

 Turn this guide into action